MohitGoel92/Microsoft-Excel/README.md

 End Sub
 ```

 Now, if we wanted to make this more dynamic for our users, we must give them the option to select as many files as they wish to import.
-Allowing this successfully will result in the code being as below:
+Allowing this will result in the code being as below:

 ```
 Public Sub ImportTextFile()